FlabbyDog/elex-vet-llm-portfolio/README.md

 ## Portfolio Projects

-Each project folder contains a README that explains context, my role, and example artifacts (prompts, code, sample data).
+Each project folder contains a **README with a brief overview** of context, my role, and example artifacts (prompts, code, sample data).
+For **more detailed explanations and actual sample outputs**, check the additional documents and sample files inside each project folder.

-1. **Veterinary Call Analytics Pipeline**
+1. **LLM Call Extraction & Veterinary Call Analytics Pipeline**
-   `projects/01-vet-call-analytics-pipeline/`
+   `projects/llm-call-extraction-reporting/`
+   A combined, end-to-end system that:
-   End-to-end pipeline to turn reception call transcripts into structured data, scores, statistics, and feedback reports.
+   - Takes reception call transcripts and corrects diarization and roles

-2. **LLM Prompts for Call Extraction & Reporting (Beginner → Advanced)**
-   `projects/02-llm-call-extraction-and-reporting-prompts/`
+   - Extracts structured fields (e.g., call direction, outcome, staff, client type, IDs)
+   - Scores sentiment and communication quality with custom rubrics
+   - Produces call-level reports and weekly performance datasets for analytics and training

-   Evolution of my prompt design for extracting fields and generating feedback, showing how I iterated from early prompts to more stable, production-ready ones.
+   This project shows how my **prompt design evolved** from early prototypes to more stable, production-ready multi-step prompts for extraction, scoring, and reporting.

-3. **Multi-Stage Content Development System – Vet Phone Communication**
+2. **Multi-Stage Content Development System – Vet Phone Communication**
-   `projects/03-multistage-vet-phone-learning-system/`
+   `projects/multistage-vet-phone-learning-system/`
    A multi-prompt system for generating self-directed learning resources on veterinary phone communication (content structure, challenges, theory links, actionable advice, and intro modules).

 > Note: All examples are either anonymized or synthetic.
 Any client or clinic data has been removed or replaced.